etendosoftware/docs/docs/products/etendo-classic/user-guide/sales-management/analysis-tools.md

     Please note that the report gives information about sales orders and products included in it without reflecting the information of already delivered and invoiced quantities.

-## Delivered Sales Order Report

-!!! warning
-    This website is under construction.

-## Shipment Report

-!!! warning
-    This website is under construction.

 ## Orders Awaiting Delivery Report